tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 | AX           | **A**ja**x** / Post   |
 | WA           | **w**p-**a**dmin      |

-And I examined the prevention ability of [IP Geo Block in 2.1.0][IP-Geo-Block] on the basis of evaluation criterion which are:
+Then I examined the prevention ability of
+  [IP Geo Block in 2.1.0][IP-Geo-Block] based on the type of validation which are:

 1. validate by **Geo**location
 2. validate by WP-**ZEP**

-where "Validation Settings" of 2. is as follows:
+For example, 2. is available on "Validation Settings" as follows:

 ![Validation Settings in IP Geo Block in 2.1.0](
   {{ "/img/2015-05/validation-settings.png" | prepend: site.baseurl }}